 Information Technology Division

 Huntsville, TX 77342-4016

-NOTE: The Texas Department of Criminal Justice can only address complaints regarding offenders in its custody.
+NOTE: The Texas Department of Criminal Justice can only address complaints regarding inmates in its custody.

 I have been asked to complete the manual form.
 Where do I find it?
 If you have been instructed to complete the Manual Form, please click here and follow the instructions included on the form.
 Notice!
 This form is only for applications where you have been instructed to use this method and it will result in longer approval times than the automated methods.